What is Plasma Fibroblast

 If you’ve suffered from acne and the aftermath from acne, you know the toll it can take on your skin, even when it has subsided.
 Plasma Pen treats the fibroblasts in your skin at a deeper level than a laser or a chemical peel can, leaving the top layer of your skin free of unsightly wounds.
 And because treatment of your skin is farther than surface level, healing time is shorter, and results are immediate.

 Just one Plasma Pen treatment will produce INSTANT long-lasting results.
 Some people need only one treatment, others will need two and even perhaps three treatments to get desired results.
 The average effects of a Plasma Pen session last around three years to five years!
 In some cases, results even became permanent!

-Before any Plasma treatment can be performed, a 30 minute consultation, (in-house or virtual), must be scheduled at a fee of $75, which will be credited to your bill at the end of the treatment.
+Before any Plasma treatment can be performed, a 30 minute consultation must be scheduled at a fee of $75, which will be credited toward your Plasma Pen treatment.
 This consultation is crucial in determining whether or not this type of procedure is right for you.
 What to expect before and after instructions will be given at this time, as well as a treatment plan.
-Please schedule your consultation online for your convenience.
+Prepping your skin 1-2 weeks beforehand with clinical grade skincare is very important, so for this reason at your consultation visit you will be given a pre-treatment skincare kit.
+Schedule your consultation online for your convenience.